 Nike LunarEpic Flyknit Review Facts

 Nike is a brand synonymous with athletics.
 With hundreds of professional athletes sponsored by them, Nike is far and away the leading brand in the realm of athletic apparel.
 However, despite their long history of creating competent and fashionable running footwear, not every pair of shoes they release has been met with high praise.
 Nike can always fall back on the strength of their brand legacy when met with heavy criticism regarding lackluster shoes, apps, and other Nike products not necessarily related to running.
-This isn’t to say that Nike is incapable of making quality running shoes; in fact, the LunarEpic Flyknit would certainly fit that criteria.
+This isn’t to say that Nike is incapable of making quality running shoes; in fact, the LunarEpic Flyknit would certainly fit that criterion.

 A laser cut manufacturing process was used for the design of the Lunar

 Epic Flyknit’s outsole.
 The key benefit to this method of construction is the use of pressure mapping in order to accurately distribute pressure from foot striking across the entirety of a runner’s foot, instead of being localized to one area and likely to cause pain.
-Five different pressure point areas have been emphasizes, resembling the lines and rings of a topographical map on the soles of these shoes.
-This gives these Nike shoes a unique look and enable them to do an admirable job distributing energy.
+Five different pressure point areas have been emphasized, resembling the lines and rings of a topographical map on the soles of these shoes.
+This gives these Nike shoes a unique look and enables them to do an admirable job distributing energy.
 However, this particular design decision doesn’t do much in terms of stability.
 Because of this, runners have stated that these shoes feel like they are made of five smaller parts loosely attached to each other.

 Much like the outsoles, the midsoles of these shoes showcase a laser-cut design.
 Five grooves have been placed on both sides of the shoe in a way that is also identical to the outsole.
 Lunarlon material